- Home |

 If you're looking to turn your Trail adventure into a full-blown day out, it's worth planning ahead to see if there are any brilliant museums you can check out after your quest.
 Many are free or have a low-cost entry and are packed with amazing historical tales of the town or city you're exploring.

 Trails to do in the rain

-And finally, move along please and mind the gap!
+Move along, please, and mind the gap!
 This London Tube Trail has lots of picture clues and is perfect for families and adults looking for something different to do on a rainy or cold day!
-The Trail runs 'downhill' from Tower Hill Station to Earl's Court and visits 9 stops along the way.
-It will take around 4 hours and whilst there isn’t much walking there are lots of steps, stairs and escalators to negotiate.
+The Trail runs 'downhill' from Tower Hill Station to Earl's Court and visits nine stops along the way.
+It will take around four hours and whilst there isn’t much walking there are lots of steps, stairs and escalators to negotiate.
 We advise that you begin the Trail in the morning, after rush hour, to take advantage of the quieter period on the line.

 Even when the weather isn't sunshine and clear skies, you can still go out on almost all Trail adventures - especially those set in towns and cities, rather than countryside and coast paths.
 Kit yourselves out with your coats and wellies just in case - especially if post-mission puddle jumping is on the cards.
 Also, make sure you've got somewhere to stash the Trail booklet and keep it dry if the rain gets heavy.

 Keep your little explorers entertained on any Trail adventure with a Mini Club pack, themed and free to download with any Trail purchase.